Alan Furst: Spies of the Balkans

 It’s a bittersweet day around here when a new Alan Furst novel arrives.

 On the down side: Furst kills productivity.
 My thousand words a day?
-Fuggetaboutit.
 I may think I can read a chapter and stop to do some of my own writing, but it doesn’t work out that way.
-This shouldn’t be --- the ticking clocks in Furst’s books are never about a railroad bridge that’s to be blown up at midnight or an assassination that can only succeed at noon.
-But then, no American is better than Furst at concocting character-based thrillers.
+This shouldn’t be — the ticking clocks in Furst’s books are never about a railroad bridge that’s to be blown up at midnight or an assassination that can only succeed at noon.
+His skill is different: he concocts character-based thrillers.

 Costa Zannis, a policeman in Salonika, is more dashing than the usual Furst anti-hero-turned-hero.
 He’s head of a “special” squad that deals in “delicate” situations; he’s got a big brain and a light touch.
 He has a mother and a dog.
 He’s handsome.
 His lover actually loves him.